|For Hawaii's Best Golf Deals Call 808-293-7077 or Visit HawaiiGolfHolidays.com||or Visit HawaiiGolfArt.com|

-The PGA TOUR returned to Kapaluas Plantation Course on January 7-10, 2016 with one of their premier events, the Hyundai Tournament of Champions.
-Jordan Spieth dominated the field in winning the title, finishing with an eight shot lead at 30-under-par with rounds of 66, 64, 65 and 67.
+The PGA TOUR returns to Kapalua Plantation Course January 5-8, 2017 with one of their premier events, the Tournament of Champions.
+Last year, Jordan Spieth dominated the field in winning the title, finishing with an eight shot lead at 30-under-par.
 Patrick Reed finished second at 22-under-par.
 Spieth earned $1,180,000 for the win.

 |Sony Open in Hawaii

-On January 17th, Fabian Gomez fired a final round 62 and beat Brandt Snedeker in a playoff to capture the 2016 Sony Open in Hawaii title.
-Gomez, 37, of Argentina, earned $1,044,000 and became the first international player to win the event since K.J.
+The 2017 Sony Open in Hawaii will be held January 12-15 at Waialae Country Club.
+Fabian Gomez fired a final round 62 and beat Brandt Snedeker in a playoff to capture the 2016 Sony Open in Hawaii title.
+Gomez, 37, of Argentina, earned $1,044,000 and became the first international player to win the even since K.J.
 Choi won in 2008.
-Both Gomez and Snedecker had finished regulation play at 20-under-par.
-Runner-up Snedecker and Zac Blair (19-under-par) finished second and third, respectively.
-Local golf professional, Nick Mason, finished at 9-under-par, earning $18,662.

 |Mitsubishi Electric Championship at Hualalai

-Duffy Waldorf made a 25-foot birdie putt on the final hole to defeat Tom Lehman by one stroke.
+The Champions Tour will kick off its 2017 season with the Mitsubishi Electric Championship hosted at the Big Island's spectacular Hualalai Golf Club, January 19-21.
+Duffy Waldorf captured last year's title by making a 25-foot birdie putt on the final hole to defeat Tom Lehman by one stroke.
 Waldorf, 53, finished with an 18-under-par 198, having played all 54 holes without a bogey.
 His victory was worth $300,000.
-Tom Lehman and Davis Love III finished second and third, respectively.

 |LPGA LOTTE Championship